isc-projects/kea/doc/sphinx/arm/classify.rst

     possible to use KNOWN/UNKNOWN classes to select a shared network or a subnet.

-9. When the incoming packet belongs the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
+9. When the incoming packet belongs to the special class, `DROP`, it is dropped and an informational message is logged with the packet information.
 Since Kea version 1.9.8 it is allowed to make DROP class dependent of KNOWN/UNKNOWN classes.